 The 3000gt engineer is a specialist for yachts with a gross tonnage of more than 3000.

-Morgan & Mallet International is a recruitment agency specialized in the placement of yacht crews: navigation personnel (captain/officers/mates), engineering, cruising (hostess/steward/), galley and related positions.
+Morgan & Mallet Yacht Crew is a recruitment agency specialised in the placement of yacht crews: navigation personnel (captain/officers/mates), engineering, cruising (hostess/steward), galley and related positions.